 Marisa Rouse '12

-Corps member with Teach for America
+Corps member with Teach for America and current student of law

 2) How do issues of ethics and values enter into your professional role?